woojoo666/arcana-notes/notes5.md

 however, if you are planning to use `bar` as a list, then you can't do this

-maybe we can use the same technique that we use for function output use a symbol to represent a property `_param_order_`, used specifically for declaring input order
+maybe we can use the same technique that we use for function output use a symbol to represent a property `_input_order_`, used specifically for declaring input order

     bar:
         $ a, b, c